svzou/pulse-app/docs/DESIGN.md

 - Supabase table: with workout logs with relation to authenticated users.
 - Sub table with exercise entries with files such as exercise, workout, set, weight, reps
 - Another supabase table: With workout_stats
-- User_id, caption, duration, volume, date
+- User_id, title, duration_minutes, description, date, etc.

 ### Feature 4: Viewing your profile